megan-davi/iOS-App-Practice/README.md

 ### 02 :: Dicee
 This app allows the user to roll two dice when a button is pressed.
 The dice will also roll when a user shakes their phone.
 Created as an introduction to Swift code as well as to understand how code interfaces with the app views.
 This also utiilizes a method to run the same set of code in multiple places throughout the document.

+### 02.5 :: Swift Practice file
+Contains three functions for some practice in Swift before creating more apps.
+The first function calculates a BMI using an if-else statement, the second writes a song using a loop, and the third loops through the fibonacci sequence recursively.